- Scientific name: Hippoglossus hippoglossus

 Size of Halibut

-Halibut can grow to absolutely enormous sizes.
-The world record halibut was caught off Dutch Harbor, Alaska in 1996 by Jack Tragis.
-It was over nine feet long and weighed 459lbs.
-In 2008 a 443lb, 8ft Halibut was caught in Norwegian waters by Soren Beck, and in 2015 Swedish man Erik Axner caught (and released) a halibut estimated at 222lb on a floatfished 4lb coalfish bait.
+Halibut can grow to enormous sizes with the maximum size believed to be around 15ft (4.5 metres) in length and over 700lbs (317kg) in weight.
+In 2008 a 443lb, 8ft Halibut was caught in Norwegian waters by Soren Beck, and in 2015 Swedish man Erik Axner caught (and released) a halibut estimated at 222lb on a float fished 4lb coalfish bait.
+Very large halibut have also been caught from the shore.
 In January 2018 British angler David Wood-Brignall caught a 153lb 8oz halibut when fishing in Bodo, Norway.
 This broke the previous world record for a shore caught halibut which previously stood at 111lb 15oz.
-However, there is evidence from fish caught in commercial trawls that halibut can grow to sizes substantially larger than this.
-In 2013 a halibut which had been caught in Norwegian waters was imported into Hull which weighed 372lbs after its head had been cut off, meaning it would have weighed well over 400lbs as a whole fish, and was probably around 150 years old at the time of capture.
-However, the immense pressures on halibut stocks throughout the world mean that the vast majority of current fish will be caught long before they reach anything approaching the maximum size that this species can reach.
+The IGFA (International Game Fish Association) website lists the all-tackle world record as a 418lb 13oz halibut caught at Vannaya Troms, Norway by Thomas Nielsen in 2004.
+The British boat caught record is a halibut of 234lb exactly caught by C. Booth off the coast of Scrabcaster, Scotland in 1973.
+The British shore caught record is currently vacant with the qualifying weight set 10lbs.
+While halibut can reach huge sizes the immense pressures on halibut stocks throughout much of the world mean that the vast majority of current fish will be caught long before they reach anything approaching the maximum size that this species can reach.

 Interesting fact: The Norwegian island of Senja is home to the worlds first, and so far only, halibut museum (Kveitmuseet in Norwegian).